 March 31, 2022 0 Comments

-Almost all the products we use smell like something, and the more pleasant the aroma, the more likely we'll want to buy them.
+Almost all the products we use smell like something good.
+And the more pleasant the aroma, the more likely we'll want to keep buying them.
 We’re naturally drawn to certain scents because of how they make us feel.
 And the beauty industry often relies on this fact to sell their products.

 But if you dig deeper to discover the origins of some of the smells you love, you might be a bit alarmed.
 We often don’t think much about the word “fragrance” on the ingredient list.
 Sounds safe enough, right?